-- Secluded or Remote – Not just for the privacy, but when you buy a remote property it will be more secure and safe because it’s harder to get to.
-It will also be cheaper than most other land around the area.
+- Secluded or remote – Not just for privacy, but when you buy a remote property it will be more secure and safe because it’s harder to get to.
+It will also be cheaper than most other land in the area.

-You only need a couple few acres to start.
+You only need a few acres to start.

-A 5 acre property might be perfect for you and in most places in the USA the price for 5 acres is going to be around $3020 USD per acre, on average in the United States (data from Google, 2015).
+A 5-acre property might be perfect for you.
+In most places in the USA, the price for 5 acres is going to be around $3020 USD per acre, (as of late 2015) on average in the United States (data from Google, 2015).
 Price Per Acre Of Land

 You can negotiate with the landowner for as little as 20% or less if you have decent credit, and expect to pay all closing costs.
 Total out of pocket expenses will probably be about $6000 IF you purchase your 5 acres at the national average price and negotiate a 20% down payment.